forseti-security/forseti-security/_docs/howto/deploy/local-deployment.md

 ### Setting up Cloud SQL

-Forseti uses Cloud SQL to store data.
-It connects to the Cloud SQL instance by using the Cloud SQL proxy to authenticate to GCP with your Google credentials.
+Forseti stores data in Cloud SQL.
+You can connect to the Cloud SQL instance by using the Cloud SQL proxy to authenticate to GCP with your Google credentials, instead of opening up network access to your Cloud SQL instance.
-To set up Cloud SQL for Forseti, follow the steps below:
+To set up your Cloud SQL instance for Forseti, follow the steps below:

 1. Go to the [Cloud Console SQL page](https://console.cloud.google.com/sql) and follow the steps below to create a new instance: